alexchoi-personal/gitstratum/ARCHITECTURE.md

 ### 2. Control Plane Cluster

 The Control Plane Cluster manages cluster-wide state using Raft consensus.
-It provides strongly consistent operations for auth, rate limiting, and cluster membership.
+It is the "brain" that provides topology and coordination information to Frontend nodes.
+Metadata and Object clusters are simple request/response services that don't need this coordination.

 **Responsibilities:**
 - Raft consensus for cluster state